 I always emphasize that an automated scan should always be accompanied by a manual penetration test.
 A good scanner will definitely make your job easier, and will help you not to forget a particular object or input.
 But, there are some vulnerabilities that automated software cannot discover.
 Such vulnerabilities are called logical vulnerabilities.
 For example, if you manually set a parameter called ‘price’ to ‘free’ while testing an online shopping cart, then the customer gets the ordered product for free.

 An automated web vulnerability scanner will definitely help you discover this parameter, understand how the web application works and uses such a parameter, but it will never discover flaw in it.
 This is another reason why I suggest going for a commercial scanner and not an open source one.
-While in the open source software repository you will find a number of different tools that can assist you with a manual penetration test, most of the commercial web vulnerability scanners out there are shipped with a number of penetration testing tools, such as fuzzers, HTTP editors, sniffers, etc., that can assist you and ease the manual penetration test process.
+While in the open source software repository you will find a number of different tools that can assist you with a manual penetration test, most of the commercial web vulnerability scanners out there are shipped with a number of pentesting tools, such as fuzzers, HTTP editors, sniffers, etc., that can assist you and ease the manual penetration test process.
 The advantage is having a single website security solution that supports data exporting and importing from one tool to another.
 When using a number of different tools, exporting and importing data from one to the other might prove troublesome.

 Can web vulnerability scanners help you remediate the vulnerability?